 To analyze the association of variants with deletion breakpoints, we aggregated SNPs and indels found in the same group of individuals around breakpoints.
 To reduce the contamination of our analysis with false positive calls, we only used variants that reside in confident sites as defined by the mask of the 1000 Genomes Project21 and calculated densities with respect to the number of such sites.
-Normalized densities (see Methods) of both SNPs and indels increased in the 400 kbp regions around breakpoints of each class (Fig. 2A and S1).
+Normalized densities (see Methods) of both SNPs and indels increased in the 400 kbp regions around breakpoints of each class (Fig. 2A and S4).
 One might suggest that false SNP calls as a result of read mis-mapping around breakpoints could cause the observed increase, as reads spanning the SV junctions are often misaligned.
 However, the increases have a scale that is large relative to the 450-650 bp insert size of sequencing libraries and, therefore, cannot be artificial.
 Analysis of sequence conservation around breakpoints revealed that these increases could likely be explained by the co-occurrence of different variants in genomic regions under reduced selection.
 This is evident by the aggregated conservation score decreasing around breakpoints in conjunction with an increase in SNP densities.

-Aside from overall SNP density, the densities of all individual substitution types also increase close to NH and TEI breakpoints (Table S2).
-However, this is not the case for NAHR breakpoints, for which C to A and T to A are depleted while C to T substitutions are enriched (Fig. 2B; Table S2).
+Aside from overall SNP density, the densities of all individual substitution types also increase close to NH and TEI breakpoints (Table S3).
+However, this is not the case for NAHR breakpoints, for which C to A and T to A are depleted while C to T substitutions are enriched (Fig. 2B; Table S3).
 We hypothesized that the observed differences in SNP aggregation can be explained by the sequence and motif content around breakpoints of each class and/or different selection pressure acting on substitutions of each type.
-Indeed, further analysis, performed by removing CpG di-nucleotides from consideration, revealed that the increase in C to T substitutions is due to the enrichment of the CpG motif exclusively around NAHR breakpoints, but not around NH or TEI breakpoints (Fig. 2B and S2).
-This is expected, as it is known, that the motif itself, C to T mutations within it, and NAHR breakpoints are all associated with recombination hot-spots.
+Indeed, further analysis, performed by removing CpG di-nucleotides from consideration, revealed that the increase in C to T substitutions is due to the enrichment of the CpG motif exclusively around NAHR breakpoints, but not around NH or TEI breakpoints (Fig. 2B and S5).
+This is expected, as it is known, that the motif itself, C to T mutations within it, and NAHR breakpoints are all associated with recombination hot-spots28,29.
 Indeed, NAHR breakpoints in our set were strongly associated with higher recombination rates (enrichment of 1.4 with p-value < 10-3), while no significant association for breakpoints of other classes was observed (see Methods).
-However, unexpectedly, density of C to T substitutions in CpG motifs decreased close to NAHR breakpoints (Fig. S2).
+However, unexpectedly, density of C to T substitutions in CpG motifs decreased close to NAHR breakpoints (Fig. S5).
 Since such substitutions are methylation-associated we directly tested for DNA methylation levels around breakpoints.

 Association of breakpoints with methylation, chromatin states and active regions

-DNA methylation levels from H1ESC line showed no change close to breakpoints of all classes (Fig. S3).
+DNA methylation levels from H1ESC line showed no change close to breakpoints of all classes (Fig. S6).
 We next searched for an association of deleted regions with hypomethylated regions in sperm as compared to H1ESC30.
 A strong association was observed for TEI and NAHR breakpoints (Fig. 3A).
 In particular, the TEI breakpoints were five times and NAHR breakpoints were over 50% more likely to reside in hypomethylated regions than expected by chance (both p-values < 2x10-4).
 Demethylation of transposable elements in sperm has been known for a while31.
-But similar effect for NAHR deletions is consistent with their correlation with reduced C to T substitution densities in CpG regions.
+Similar effect for NAHR deletions is consistent with the reduced C to T substitution densities in CpG regions around the deletions’ breakpoints.
+This observation is not confounded by CpG islands most of which are also constitutively unmethylated in sperm (Fig. S7).